steegosaur/codestats.lua/README.md

 `codestats.lua` will try to understand what language the file is written in, by first checking whether it contains a recognised file header or (if no header) by looking at its extension.
-If it does not understand the extension, you may run it with a language flag to force the use of this language:
+If it does not understand the extension, you may run it with a language flag to force it, like

-    ./codestats.lua --language file.ext
+    ./codestats.lua --perl somefile

 Note that using the wrong language option may result in undesirable results.
 Use at own risk.